nicholasg2001/nicholasg2001/README.md

 ### Hi there 👋

-- My name is Nick Guierrez.
-I'm a senior majoring in Computer Science at Farmingdale State College
+- My name is Nick.
+I've just recently graduated from Farmingdale State College with a B.S. in Computer Science
 - 💻 Working as a Full Stack Software Engineer at BeeEnrolled
 - 🌱 I’m currently learning: Full stack web development
 - 📫 How to reach me: https://www.linkedin.com/in/nicholas-gutierrez12/